openPMD/openPMD-standard/STANDARD.md

 Unit Systems and Dimensionality
 -------------------------------

-All datasets and attributes can be written in arbitrary units, in the openPMD file.
-Typically, this will be the unit system adopted internally by the software that writes the openPMD file (e.g. the unit system adopted internally by a physics simulation code), in order to avoid a reduction in performance associated with unit conversion during the write process.
+All datasets and attributes can be written in arbitrary units, in openPMD.
+Typically, this will be the unit system adopted internally by the software that writes openPMD (e.g. the unit system adopted internally by a physics simulation code), in order to avoid a reduction in performance associated with unit conversion during the write process.

 However, for each dataset and attribute, it is **very strongly** recommended to provide the conversion factor from the chosen unit system to the International System of Units (SI).
 (See the description of the attributes `timeUnitSI`, `gridUnitSI` and `unitSI`, in the present document.)
-This allows the reading softwares to convert the datasets to units that any user can understand, without requiring them to know the chosen units system.
+This allows the reading softwares to convert the datasets to units that any user can understand, without requiring them to know the chosen unit system.

-(Note that, for human readable output, it is possible to add the actual string of the unit in the corresponding `comment` attribute, for purely informational purposes.)

 In some exceptional cases, the software that produces the openPMD data may not have a well-defined conversion to the SI system.
 (This is the case for